Here are some frequently asked questions about Redis Cloud Essentials.

 That said, the following Redis features are not applicable in the context of our service:

 - Shared databases aren’t supported in our service given their potential negative impact on performance.
 We recommend using dedicated databases instead (read this post for more information).
-Therefore, the following commands are blocked and will produce an error when invoked:
+Therefore, the following commands are blocked and show an error when used:

 - Data persistence and backups are managed from the service’s web interface, so the following commands are blocked:

 - Since replication is managed automatically by the service and since it could present a security risk, the following commands are blocked:

 - Redis Labs clustering technology is different than the open source Redis Cluster and supports clustering in a seamless manner that works with all standard Redis clients.
 As a result, all Cluster related commands are blocked and show an error when used.

 - Redis Labs clustering technology allows multiple active proxies.
 As a result, the CLIENT ID command cannot guarantee incremental IDs between clients who connect to different nodes under multi proxy policies.

 - Commands that aren’t relevant for a hosted Redis service are blocked:

 - Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Cloud.
 Attempts to get or set a configuration parameter that isn’t included in the following list show an error when used: